VPN | Windscribe |

 Windscribe review conclusion

 I’d say the biggest “pros” with Windscribe are the features, particularly the robust ad-blocking feature (ROBERT).
-The apps are also user-friendly and offer some great preferences and leak-protection settings.
+The VPN apps are also user-friendly and offer some great options and leak-protection settings.

 - Windscribe is based in Canada, a bad privacy jurisdiction.

-- Windscribe is slow (at least based on my tests with the OpenVPN protocol)
+- It is slow (at least based on my tests with the OpenVPN protocol)

-The performance issues are a serious drawback, as this affects browsing, torrenting, downloads, and even streaming Netflix.
+The performance issues are another big drawback, as this affects browsing, torrenting, downloads, and even streaming Netflix.
 For a seriously fast VPN with consistent performance, consider one of the alternatives below.

 While Windscribe has made some improvements, there are better options to consider.